British PM Johnson has coronavirus, self-isolates in Downing Street

 "I've taken a test.
 That has come out positive," Johnson said on Friday in a video statement broadcast on Twitter.
 "I've developed mild symptoms of the coronavirus.
 That's to say - a temperature and a persistent cough.
 "Be in no doubt that I can continue, thanks to the wizardry of modern technology, to communicate with all my top team to lead the national fightback against coronavirus."

-Shortly after Johnson's announcement, health minister Matt Hancock, another top member of the British government's response, said he has also tested positive and is self-isolating at home with mild symptoms.
+Health minister Matt Hancock, another senior member of the British government's response, said he had also tested positive and was self-isolating at home with mild symptoms.
+The government's top medical adviser also said he had symptoms.
 Johnson is the first leader of a major power to announce a positive test result for coronavirus.
 Canadian Prime Minister Justin Trudeau went into isolation earlier this month after his wife tested positive for the virus.

 U.S. President Donald Trump and German Chancellor Angela Merkel have both been tested, so far with negative results.
 Johnson chaired a government meeting on the coronavirus on Friday morning via teleconference.

-It was not immediately clear what the British government's contingency plan is if Johnson and his senior ministers are incapacitated.
 His designated deputy is foreign minister Dominic Raab.
+It was not immediately clear what the contingency plan was if senior ministers were incapacitated.
 Britain has recorded more than 14,500 cases of the illness and the death toll shot up to 759 as of Thursday afternoon, up by nearly a third in 24 hours.
 This is the seventh highest official death toll in the world after Italy, Spain, China, Iran, the United States and France.

 MODEST EARLY APPROACH The coronavirus is the worst global health crisis since the 1918 influenza epidemic.
 Britain, which has the world's fifth largest economy, initially took an approach to containing the spread of the disease that was modest in comparison to European countries such as Italy.